zackhanni/soundslikesoma/_services/02-mixing-mastering.md

 Mixing is typically cleaning up many audio tracks - for example adjusting volume, timing, adding EQ, compression, reverb, autotune or other methods that may characteristically change the sound of each recorded track.

 Mixing has more creative opportunities to capture the artists vision.
 The goal is to transform many recorded files into a single cohesive and balanced whole.

+Head engineer Zack wrote about mixing and mastering in more detail over in our <a href="https://www.izotope.com/en/learn/what-is-mastering.html" target="what is mastering">studio blog</a>.
+Check it out!

 **What is Mastering?**